-As per Hindu scriptures, Atri is one of the Saptarishis i.e the seven eternal sages that illuminate the sky in the form of seven stars in the Great Bear.
+As per Hindu scriptures, Atri is one of the Saptarishis i.e the seven eternal sages that illuminate the night sky as the seven stars in the Great Bear.
 Atri is believed to be one of the ten sons of Lord Brahma - the Creator and the first in the Saptarishis.
 The ten sons who are created by Brahma by his will are known as Brahma Maanasa-putras i.e the sons of Brahma that are generated from His mind.

-Anasuya (In Sanskrit 'an' means devoid of and 'asuya' means hatred.
-Anasuya means the one who is devoid of hatred).
+Anasuya (In Sanskrit 'an' (pronounced as 'un') means 'devoid of' and 'asuya' means 'hatred', so Anasuya means the one who is devoid of hatred).
 Anasuya is the daughter of Kardama Prajapati and wife of Atri Maharishi.
 She is an embodiment of chastity and is considered as Maha Pativrata i.e the one who is completely devoted to her husband by heart, soul and mind.
 The divine Trinity viz.
 Brahma - the Creator, Lord Vishnu - the Preserver and Maheswara or Lord Shiva - the Destroyer, once descended on Earth in the form of hermits and visit the hermitage of Atri Mahamuni in order to test the chastity of Anasuya.

 They beg alms at the Aashram when Atri Mahamuni is not in the hermitage.
 Anasuya gives them a grand reception and good hospitality.
 When she is about to serve them food, they put forth their strange request.
 They refuse to take alms if she refuses their request.
 And the request was, they wanted Anasuya to serve food without clothes on her body.
 To this strange request, the great lady could immediately guess that the three hermits are none other than the Holy Trinity who came to test her.
 She agrees to fulfill their request and mentally she bows down to her husband.
 She takes a handful of holy water and sprinkles on the three hermits.
 And lo!
 The Holy Trinity transform into infants by the power of Anasuya.
 She feeds them milk as per their request without clothes on her body and with a motherly feeling.